JeeWeetje/iot-workshop/Webjob.md

 1. A TTN bridge deployed/running on your computer _(like the one created earlier in the workshop)_

-### Deploy Azure WebJob
+### Make the bridge ready for transport

-Follow these steps to deploy an Azure WebJob using Node.js that runs the integration between The Things Network and Azure IoT Hub.
+Follow these steps to make the bridge ready to be deployed to Azure.

 1. If the bridge is still running, stop the running bridge with `ctrl c` and confirm the cancelation of the process with `Y`.